CarolineFell/3.2_vue-variables/README.md

 # 3.2_vue-variables

-Created two variables and a function that is alerted in main.js file.
+Created two variables and one function that is alerted in main.js file.